UMichStatistics/ComputingClub/content/workshops/hugo_academic/_index.md

 Today's talk is sad in the following sense:

 - You won't learn anything that will make you a better statistician or researcher
-- It is all based on **looks**

-It is still relevant professionally.
+- It is still relevant professionally.
 {{% /alert %}}